 In addition to three full-time professors in Art & Technology, affiliated professors in Film Studies, painting, and drawing, Comparative Studies, sculpture, photography, glass, and physics, bring expertise and knowledge to the area and promote interdisciplinary experimentation.

 Graduates can take courses across the university – engineering, biology, art history, computer science, biomedical engineering courses and many others, are available to our graduate students.

-The majority of accepted MFA candidates are offered a teaching assistantship position.
+All accepted MFA candidates are offered a teaching assistant position.
 This includes free tuition and a monthly stipend in exchange for 20 hours of work per week.
 Additional financial assistance is available through grants.
 Graduates are provided with either a shared or individual studio during the three years of their studies.

 To apply to Art and Technology there are no specific courses applicants need to have completed as undergraduates, rather, we require a strong portfolio of creative artwork.
 That work does not necessarily need to be technological though does need to be poetic and conceptually oriented.
 The graduate course of study is highly independent and students are expected to focus on developing their own art-making practice.

 Graduates with an emphasis in Art & Technology go on to become practicing artists and professors expressing their artistic approaches and ideas in video, film, interactive media, robotic installation, animation, and performance and new forms.